5. Ridgling (cryptorchidism)

-Not everyone will know what a ridgling is.
-Dictionary Van Dale states:
+Not everyone will know what a ridgling (or ridgel, ridgil) is.
+Chambers Twentieth Century Dictionary states:

 Hormone and sperm

 As a horse matures, the testicle is given two tasks: it must produce the male sex hormone and it must produce sperm.
 The hormone is responsible for the male physical features and the macho behaviour with the urge to mate.
 The sperm sees to the reproduction.
-A testicle that stays behind in the abdominal cavity will produce male hormone, but will not supply sperm.
-And so if the single testicle in the scrotum of a ridgling is removed and the other testicle remains in the abdomen, then the animal will still demonstrate macho behaviour because it still has male sex hormone running through its veins.
+A testicle that stays behind in the abdominal cavity will produce male hormone, but will not supply sperm because the heat inside the body is too high for sperm to survive.
+So if the single testicle in the scrotum of a ridgling is removed and the other testicle remains in the abdomen, then the animal will still demonstrate macho behaviour because it still has male sex hormone running through its veins.
 And so he will cover mares in heat.
-But the mares will not become with foal, as the testicle that remains in the abdomen does not produce sperm.
-Why no sperm?
-Because the temperature in the abdominal cavity is too high.
+But these mares will not become with foal, as the testicle remaining in the abdomen does not produce sperm.
 Testicles become sterile at a temperature of 38ºC or more.
-That is why they are normally located outside the body in the scrotum.
+That is why they must hang outside the abdomen in the scrotum.

 Before gelding a stallion, it is desirable to examine the scrotum first to check if it contains two testicles.
 If one testicle is still in the abdomen, then the abdominal cavity will have to be opened up during the operation and that is a delicate matter in horses, as they are very susceptible to developing peritonitis.
 It can also become evident from an examination that the scrotum is not lacking content, but rather contains too much.
 In addition to the testicles, the scrotum can also contain intestines if there is a groin rupture (inguinal hernia).
 If such a stallion is gelded, his intestines may fall out on the ground.
 That is the end of the line for the horse and the beginning of a lot of misery for the person performing the procedure.
 A pre-examination therefore has its advantages.